DHTMLX/docs-suite/docs/grid/configuration.md

 **Related sample**: [Grid.
 Key navigation](https://snippet.dhtmlx.com/y9kdk0md)

+For the accessibility aspects of keyboard navigation, see the [Grid accessibility](grid/accessibility.md#keyboard-navigation) guide.

-### Shortcut keys for moving selection between cells
+### Shortcut keys for moving selection between cells {#shortcut-keys-for-moving-selection-between-cells}

-In case you want to enable the shortcut keys that allow moving the selection between cells, you need to specify the [`selection`](grid/api/grid_selection_config.md) property for Grid.
+In case you want the default shortcut keys to move the selection together with the active cell, you need to specify the [`selection`](grid/api/grid_selection_config.md) property for Grid.

 ~~~jsx {6}
 const grid = new dhx.Grid("grid_container", {